Josh Jung Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Tigers' 4.39 team ERA ranks 20th among all league pitching staffs.
+- The Tigers have a 4.36 team ERA that ranks 19th among all MLB pitching staffs.

+- Manning (1-1) gets the starting nod for the Tigers, his third this season.

-- The lefty's last time out was on Wednesday against the Kansas City Royals, when he tossed six innings, surrendering two earned runs while giving up six hits.
+- In his last time out on Tuesday, April 11, the right-hander tossed six innings against the Toronto Blue Jays, giving up four earned runs while surrendering six hits.

-- The 32-year-old has put up an ERA of 5.63, with 9.1 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.